praveek/launch.en/help/launch-reference/administration/companies-and-properties.md

 ### Code structure

 Sites are based on HTML, mobile applications on code.
-If the underlying HTML templates or codebases are the same for multiple sites and applications, you may want to consider using a single [!DNL Launch] property to manage multiple sites or apps.
+If the underlying HTML templates or codebases are the same for multiple sites and applications, you may want to consider using a single [!DNL Platform Launch] property to manage multiple sites or apps.

 ### Data